giuseppeg/style-sheet/README.md

 style-sheet provides a custom `createElement` function that adds support for a `css` prop to React.
 This prop allows you to define "inline styles" that get compiled to real CSS and removed from the element.
 These are also vendor prefixed and scoped.

+Note that `className` takes always precedence over the `css` prop when merging the styles.
+This allows parent components to pass styles such as overrides to children.

 To use this feature you need to `import { createElement } from 'style-sheet'` and instructing Babel to use this method instead of the default `React.createElement`.
 This can be done in two ways:

 * Adding the `/* @jsx createElement */` at the top of every file